starship/starship/docs/es-ES/config/README.md

 ### Variables

-Las siguientes variables se pueden utilizar en `format`:
+The following variables can be used in `format`:

 | Variable       | Descripción                                                                                              |
 | -------------- | -------------------------------------------------------------------------------------------------------- |